Samson Dutch Boy Gym: Boxing career

-Shifting his focus to boxing, he changed his ring name to Samson which was previously just a moniker but not his official ring name.
+Shifting his focus to boxing, he changed his ring name to "Samson" which was previously a nickname but not his official ring name.
 As a boxer, he would also represent various Thailand-based companies in his ring name.
 Krating Daeng, (Note: While Krating Daeng translates to "Red Bull" and both produce similar products, they are separate companies.)
-3K Battery (SamK Battery), Dutch Boy, and Toyota-Thailand either owned or sponsored boxing gyms which Samson represented.
-Within Thailand, his most referred-to boxing ring name was Samson Krating Daeng Gym, meanwhile he was mainly referred to internationally as Samson Dutch Boy Gym.
-Samson's first boxing fight was held in 1992, in the middle of his prime Muay Thai years.
+3K Battery (SamK Battery), Dutch Boy, and Toyota-Thailand either owned or sponsored boxing gyms which Pantasi represented.
+Within Thailand, his most referred-to boxing ring name was "Samson Krating Daeng Gym", meanwhile he was mainly referred to internationally as "Samson Dutch Boy Gym".
+Pantasi's first boxing fight was held in 1992, in the middle of his prime Muay Thai years.
 He would only resume boxing 2 months after his final Muay Thai fight in 1994.

-In his 3rd professional boxing fight, Samson beat his first top opponent, Philippine champion Dan Nietes, by decision.
-He won the minor World Boxing Federation (WBF) World Super Flyweight title by TKO in September 1994 in his fourth professional fight.
+In his 3rd professional boxing fight, Pantasi beat his first top opponent, Philippine champion Dan Nietes, by decision.
+He won the minor World Boxing Federation (WBF) World Super Flyweight title by TKO in September 1994 in his fourth boxing fight.
 He had his first title defense against Indonesian challenger Ippo Gala in 1994 in Chiang Rai on the undercard of Johnny Nelson vs. Nikolay Kulpin.
-In total, he made 38 consecutive defenses.
-As a boxer, Samson had most or all his fights in the super flyweight division where it was difficult to find reputable opponents.
-He usually faced weaker boxers but also was able to fight and beat top opponents whenever possible, such as Cruz Carbajal, Hugo Rafael Soto, and Diosdado Gabi.
+In total, he had 38 consecutive defenses.
+Pantasi had most or all his boxing fights in the super flyweight division where it was difficult to find reputable opponents.
+He usually faced weaker boxers but also was able to beat some top opponents such as Cruz Carbajal, Hugo Rafael Soto, and Diosdado Gabi.
 He held his super flyweight title for 8 years.
 His boxing fights generated millions of baht in profit.

-Samson was criticized for not competing in larger boxing organizations.
-His promoter had brought him to the United States to negotiate his fight under Don King and the president of the World Boxing Council (WBC) José Sulaimán, but the negotiations were unsuccessful.
-In 1998, Samson was involved in a car accident and had to get rib surgery afterward.
+Pantasi was criticized for not competing in larger boxing organizations.
+The Petchyindee promotion had brought him to the United States to negotiate his fight under Don King and the president of the World Boxing Council (WBC) José Sulaimán, but the negotiations were unsuccessful.
+In 1998, Pantasi was involved in a car accident and had to get rib surgery afterward.
 Despite the injury, he continued defending his WBF belt and retired from boxing in 2002 with no losses.
+Pantasi's purses in professional boxing were the highest in his life, reaching around ฿1,000,000 per fight.
+He also received gold necklaces from each of his boxing sponsors.
 Upon finishing his combat sports career, it was rumored that he had over ฿20,000,000 in assets.

-Samson's purses in professional boxing were the highest in his life, reaching around ฿1,000,000.
-He also received gold necklaces from each of his boxing sponsors.
-In the middle of his boxing career, Samson starred in a low-budget biographical film titled Leut Isaan (Blood of Isaan).
+In the middle of his boxing career, Pantasi starred in a low-budget biographical film titled Leut Isaan (Blood of Isaan).
 In it, he played an interpretation of himself named Samson Leut Isaan.
-The film was shot over 3 days and was not released in general theatres.
+The film was shot over 3 days and was not released in theatres.